LightAndLight/indexed-paths/README.md

 # `indexed-paths`

 A library for working with 'free categories'.
+Docs are [here](blog.ielliott.io/indexed-paths).

 ## Contents

-* What is this?
+* Explanation
 * Applications
     * State machines
     * Lensing
+* How have I used it?

-## What is this?
+## Explanation

 We're going to build some graphs.
 Suppose `k` is the kind of vertices in your graph.
 If you you define a type `G :: k -> k -> Type`, then each value of type